 3/ access friction

 It's challenging to bring expression contextually and naturally to chat-based conversations.
-It can sometimes feel un-natural to use features midway through a conversation.

 4/ short-lived usage

 It's easy to forget of expressive features when they might not be top of mind in a thread, which decreases retention of usage.
 A lot of digging involved to remember they live.

 Next, I sought to better understand the mechanics of existing command systems through a competitive audit of 5 messaging apps.
 Each app serves a unique purpose for messaging, which means unique approaches to how they imagine commands/shortcuts.
 I started by breaking down these different purposes...

 A look at slash command & shortcuts across different apps...

 I then conducted a competitive audit of command systems in 5 different messaging apps, analyzing how each system performs contextually within a chat.
 Unfortunately, the full competitive analysis deck is under NDA :(